prof-rossetti/gwu-badm-2301-201509/assignments/meetups.md

  or makes you uncomfortable,
  you have another option.

 You may propose a custom assignment that demonstrates the same learning objectives as the meetup assignment.
-The custom assignment may or mat not necessarily involve analyzing news articles.
+For example, a custom assignment may involve analyzing five news articles.